Juanhui28/HeaRT/README.md

 To reproduce the results, please refer to the settings in the **scripts/hyparameters** directory.
 We include a file for each dataset which includes the command to train and evaluate each possible method.

 For example, to reproduce the results on ogbl-collab under the existing evaluation setting, the command for each method can be found in the `ogbl-collab.sh` file located in the `scripts/hyperparameter/existing_setting_ogb/` directory.
-One example is shown below:
+One example to run GCN  on ogbl-collab under the existing setting is shown below:
 ```
 cd benchmarking/exist_setting_ogb/
 python main_gnn_ogb.py  --use_valedges_as_input  --data_name ogbl-collab  --gnn_model GCN --hidden_channels 256 --lr 0.001 --dropout 0.  --num_layers 3 --num_layers_predictor 3 --epochs 9999 --kill_cnt 100  --batch_size 65536